zachblume/cc-python-challenge/README.md

+# Solution thoughts
+Instructions: you can run the unit tests in the same below method, and you can run searches with:

+python3 src/main.py model COMMODITY SCOPE ...

+The scope interpretation is generic, so: model Zinc 'North America' model Zinc North America
+...both work!

+My solution approach was pretty simple:
+-in tests/domain/test_model.py
+You'll find two new unit tests

+-in src/controllers/model_controller.py
+You'll find (1) a refactored search method, (2) a scoped_search() submethod to increase readability

+-in src/domain/model_repository.py
+You'll find a new method, find_by_scope_and_commodity()

+-in src/domain/model.py
+You'll find a method is_for_given_scope_and_commodity()

+In essence, this (first) approach minimizes changes to the overall application structure and codebase and potential edge cases.

+(1) The updated search() method delegates a search for a scoped match to a submethod.
+If none is returned, a global match proceeds normally.
+(2) The scoped_search() method moves through the asset repository and checks for scope string matches.
+(3) It then moves through the scope hierarchy for that match (from name to country to continent) and returns the first (most specific) matching models.
+(4) If there isn't a match for each asset-scope_level combination, it percolates outwards until hitting global where it returns None and triggers the normal global search in search()

+This is a quick working solution.
+My next steps would be:
+-To write end2end tests instead of unit tests for further development changes -To hash the scopes as an index and persist that to prevent the O(n)+ looping that it going on in this solution right now -Add a file or db cache so each instantiation of the CLI doesn't generate the repositories and indexes at runtime

 # Software Engineer: Take home coding challenge

 Carbon Chain is building a simple application to search its database of emission models.
 Attached is our first pass on